Loading profile data...

 Update your forecast regularly

 A financial forecast is a living document.
 Regularly update it as your business grows, market conditions change or you gain new insights.
-Monthly or quarterly updates will keep it accurate and relevant, helping you make decisions based on current data.
+Monthly or quarterly updates will keep it accurate and relevant, helping you make informed decisions based on current data.

 Common financial forecasting mistakes to avoid